dhellmann/pymotw-3/source/urllib.robotparser/index.rst

 .. module:: urllib.robotparser
     :synopsis: Internet spider access control

-:Purpose: Parse ``robots.txt`` file used to control Internet spiders

 :mod:`robotparser` implements a parser for the ``robots.txt`` file format, including a function that checks if a given user agent can access a resource.
 It is intended for use in well-behaved spiders,